PennRobotics/ShureDroid/README.md

 to seek legal relief.
 I might just ask what the ice cube's worth.

-(Disputes about this repository would likely center around enforcement and validity of IP rights, since what I have here is the simple protocol designed by Shure, and Shure states IP rights are excepted from arbitration.
-Shure has a German subsidiary, Shure Europe GmbH.
-Both of us being in Germany, I'm sure we could come to some agreement to meet at the Bundesgerichtshof rather than in Illinois.
-Side note: If I get sued and a court states I am legally entitled to publish software for the MVX2U derived from reverse engineering, I will publish a script and instructions for flashing plus a fully annotated, key-encrypted, independently developed firmware for the MVX2U providing expanded access to the DSP and extending the MVX2U functionality.
-I do _not_ want to deal with legal bullshit.
-The encryption key and RTOS firmware will remain forever unpublished and not used outside of my home as long as Shure is not suing me.
-Do not ask for it.
-Do not ask about it.)
+(Disputes about this repository would likely center around enforcement and validity of IP rights, since what I have published here is the simple protocol designed by Shure and a program for using this protocol, and Shure states IP rights are excepted from arbitration.)

 I accept that the development and use of my independent software with the MVX2U adapter on an unsupported operating system is at my own risk.
 There is the possibility that an Android device